tentaclenotsoft/node-catbox/README.md

     - `short` - Album short code where files will be added
     - `files` - An array with the name of the files to add to the album

+### removeFilesAlbum(options)
+Remove one or more files from an album

+- `options`
+    - `short` - Album code from where files will be removed
+    - `files` - An array with the name of the files to be removed from the album

 ### deleteAlbum(short)
 Delete album